Sam-Beynon/sam-beynon.github.io/_posts/2022-02-23-Umbraco-Custom-Property-Editors.md

 ## Automatically populating related custom and system defined properties on the client side
 //traverse scope chain and see if this is possible.

-## Converting complex objects into consumable front-end razor models using PropertyConverters.
+## Converting objects into consumable front-end razor models using PropertyConverters.

 //How to use property converters.

 ## Adding 3rd party angularJS code to the module.
 //Simple, module definition, need to find a package to include. https://angular-ui.github.io/

-## Locating and understanding where the data lives in the Umbraco database.
-//some fun DB stuff
+And there you have it, my attempt at sharing the knowledge I have gained regarding custom property editors in Umbraco 9, and while some of these features/techniques will work nicely with custom dashboards as well, they are a bit of a different ballgame, so I'll cover some bits on them in the future, but for now, stay safe and have a wonderful day.